Move to Improve: helping kids to move more

 Regular physical activity – whether part of organised community sport or unstructured recreational activity – not only supports healthy growth and development in childhood but increases overall health and wellbeing.

 Evidence shows that children who are physically active are likely to be more confident and resilient than their less active peers.
-They will also likely be better sleepers, better learners and have better social skills.
+Increased physically active can also improve sleep, learning and social skills.

 Referrals

-Referrals should be made by a child or adolescent’s primary medical team at Perth Children's Hospital and will remain under the care of their referring team whilst participating in M2I.
+Referrals can be made by a child or adolescent’s primary medical team at Perth Children's Hospital and will remain under the care of their referring team whilst participating in M2I.

 Funding partners